Homemade Recovery Shake Ideas for Runners

 2 tablespoons of raw honey (blend all ingredients until smooth)

-Research has shown that beets reduce inflammation and increases blood circulation and stamina hence you can endure more running.
+Research has shown that beet juice for runners reduces inflammation and increases blood circulation and stamina hence you can endure more running.
 Vegetables such as kale give a wide range of minerals and vitamins lower the risk of heart diseases and cancer.
 The smoothie contains

 Calories- 332, Proteins- 18 g, Carbs – 53 g, Fibre- 9 g, Sugars – 34 g, Fat- I g, Sodium- 105 mg per serving.